How to Treat Female Anorgasmia

-Anorgasmia is one of the most common sexual dysfunctions for women, along with lack of sex drive.
+Female anorgasmia is one of the most common sexual dysfunctions in women, along with a lack of sex drive.

-It is the inability to reach orgasm despite previous stimulation and feeling desire and excitement during sexual relations.
+Anorgasmia is the inability to achieve orgasm despite previous stimulation and feeling desire and excitement during sexual relations.

 Its main causes are psychological, although injuries in the genital area and poor lifestyle habits cause a small percentage of cases.

 While some have called it a disease, it’s actually a functional issue.
 Certain healthy practices and the help of a specialist can fix it.
 The problem is that the subject is still considered taboo for many people.
 Because of this, diagnosis and treatment aren’t that easy.

 That’s why we’d like to share which factors contribute to its development, how to identify it, and what you can do to address it.

 What are the causes of female anorgasmia?

 Female sexuality includes both internal and external factors that sometimes keep a woman from enjoying sexual relations in their fullness.